 Federal taxes – specifically, federal income tax, Social Security tax, and Medicare tax – provide funding for national programs, such as foreign affairs, old-age, survivor’s and disability insurance, and hospital insurance.
 Under federal payroll rules, employees are supposed to pay taxes by having them withheld from their earnings unless an exception applies.
 For example, you may have no withholding tax taken from your paycheck due to how you filled out your W-4 form for the year.

 If you notice your employer doesn't take federal taxes out of your paycheck, there are some things you can do to correct the situation, if necessary.

-If you see that your paycheck has no federal tax withheld, it could be because you are exempt.
-If you claimed tax exempt on your W-4 form, no federal income tax is withheld from your wages.
-You qualify for exempt if in the previous year you had a right to a refund because you owed no federal income tax, and in the present year you expect a refund because you do not anticipate owing any taxes.
+If you see that your paycheck has no withholding tax, it could be because you are exempt.
+If you claimed tax exemption on your W-4 form, no federal income tax is withheld from your wages.
+You qualify for exemption if in the previous year you had a right to a refund because you owed no federal income tax, and in the present year, you expect a refund because you do not anticipate owing any taxes.

 If you are subject to federal payroll tax withholding and it’s not occurring, it could be due to a payroll processing error.
-If so, inform your superior or payroll department of the issue.
-If your employer is not withholding enough taxes, it is responsible for paying the IRS the amount owed, even if it has not finished collecting the balance from you.
+If so, inform your supervisor or payroll department of the issue.
+If your employer is not withholding enough taxes, it is still responsible for paying the IRS the amount owed, even if it has not finished collecting the balance from you.